caelan-douglas/tinybox/README.md

 ### `GET` requests

 #### `/`
- Returns an array of dictionaries containing all the worlds in the database.
-Each dictionary entry has the following:
+ Returns an array containing all the worlds in the database.
+Each entry has a dictionary with the following:
 - `id` (int): world ID in the database
 - `name` (string):
 - `featured` (int): 1 for featured, 0 for not featured